 If symptoms do develop, they may include:

 Long-term hepatitis C often causes tiny scars in your liver.
-If you have a lot of these scars, it becomes hard for your liver to work well.
-About 25% of people who develop chronic hepatitis C eventually have more serious liver problems such as cirrhosis or liver cancer, usually over a period of 20 or more years.footnote 4
+If you have a lot of scars, it becomes hard for your liver to work well.
+Over time, some people have more serious problems such as cirrhosis or liver cancer.

 Call 911 or other emergency services immediately if you have hepatitis C and you: